R2D2-11/process-automation-platform/devia360-portfolio/docs/automations/05-data-validation.md

-# 05 — Data Validation & Business Rule Engine
+# 05_Data Validation & Business Rule Engine

 > How I reduced data entry errors from ~50% of production orders to near-zero using a centralized validation architecture.

 ## The problem

-When 15 people across 6 departments enter data into a shared system, errors are not a possibility — they are a certainty.
-Before DEVIA, I personally cleaned the data in the shared Excel-Kanban file and found that roughly **1 in 2 production orders** had some form of data error: wrong lot numbers, duplicate OP numbers, missing fields, values outside valid ranges.
+When 15 people across 6 departments enter data into a shared system, errors are not a possibility they are a certainty.
+Before DEVIA, I personally cleaned the data in a shared Excel-Kanban file and found that roughly **1 in 2 production orders** had some form of data error: wrong lot numbers, duplicate OP numbers, missing fields, values outside valid ranges.

 These errors cascaded:
 - A wrong lot number in the production log meant the certificate of analysis referenced the wrong batch
 - A duplicate OP number caused confusion about which order was being tracked
 - Missing fields meant someone had to chase down the information later, adding delays

-The root cause wasn't carelessness — it was that **Excel has no opinions about your data.** Any value goes in any cell.

 ## The solution